 System log cache files: Various logs arrest the action of system applications and amenities.
 These files can be sent to the developers for correcting resolutions if the application bangs.
 Sometimes such log files contain a lot of information and take your Mac space.
 So you can clean the system log cache files and can get some space.

 If you want to delete such system log cache files, then open the finder window, find the Go menu, and select the "Go to Folder" option.
 Now you need to type /Library/Logs and press the Enter to proceed to the folder.
 Select all the files and hit the Command+Backspace to clean the system log cache files.
 Besides, you can copy everything to a different folder for your safety.
 Now press the "Empty Trash" option, if you want to delete the system log cache files permanently.

 You may find some system log cache files in the /var/log folder too.
 Besides, some system applications such as mail store their own system log cache files elsewhere on your Mac.

-Web cache files: If you load any webpage then browser first hits the related website server and opens the webpage.
-Besides, browser stores the copies of documents of the webpage so that you can access the webpage directly, promptly again in future time.
-In later time the browser does not need to load the website from the server because cache files will do that work.
+Web cache files: If you load any webpage then the browser first hits the related website server and opens the webpage.
+Besides, the browser stores the copies of documents of the webpage so that you can access the webpage directly, promptly again in future time.
+At a later time, the browser does not need to load the website from the server because cache files will do that work.
 If you clean your web cache files periodically then your browser will function more competently.